Frequently asked questions

 Sliding scale fees based on income are offered on a case by case basis with prior approval from your therapist.
 Please reach out to admin@diasporatherapygroup.com to discuss your options.

-Cancellations will be charged $50 if notice is NOT RECEIVED AT LEAST 24 HOURS IN ADVANCE.
-No Shows will be charged the full session fee.
 This requirement is necessary because dedicated time is allocated exclusively for your sessions, and it is a commitment made to ensure the highest level of care and attention.
 Please note that this fee is not covered by insurance.

 Sessions are available Monday through Friday.
 Requests for weekend hours can be made with an individual therapist.